fullstackhero/docs/content/en/dotnet-webapi-boilerplate/general/getting-started/index.md

 This would install the `fullstackhero .NET WebAPI Boilerplate` template globally on your machine.
 Do note that, at the time of writing this documentation, the latest available version is **0.0.5-rc** which is also one of the first pre-release version of the package.
 It is highly likely that there is already a newer version available when you are reading this.

-*To get the latest version of the package, visit [nuget.org](https://www.nuget.org/packages/FullStackHero.WebAPI.Boilerplate)*
+> *To get the latest version of the package, visit [nuget.org](https://www.nuget.org/packages/FullStackHero.WebAPI.Boilerplate)*
+>

-{{< alert text="FullStackHero.WebAPI.Boilerplate is now in pre-release state.
-You can find the latest version on NuGet.org" />}}
+> *FullStackHero.WebAPI.Boilerplate is now in pre-release state.
+You can find the latest version on NuGet.org*

 ## Creating your First Solution